huggingface/blog/codellama.md

 Under the hood, this playground uses Hugging Face's [Text Generation Inference](https://github.com/huggingface/text-generation-inference), the same technology that powers [HuggingChat](https://huggingface.co/chat/), and we'll share more in the following sections.

-You can also check [this Space](https://huggingface.co/spaces/codellama/codellama-13b-chat) and clone it for your use – it's self-contained so you can examine the source code and adapt it as you wish!
+You can also check [this chat-based demo](https://huggingface.co/spaces/codellama/codellama-13b-chat) and clone it for your use – it's self-contained so you can examine the source code and adapt it as you wish!

 ### Transformers